evmaus/ClusterSAT/README.md

 ## Status

-Not an official Google product/project.
+This is not an officially supported Google Product.

 ## SimpleSAT